-Your count of poll workers should not include observers stationed at the polling places, regular office staff, or temporary election staff not hired specifically to serve voters in either early or Election Day voting.
+Your count of poll workers should not include observers stationed at the polling places, regular office staff who did not serve poll worker functions during the election, or temporary election staff not hired specifically to serve voters in either early or Election Day voting.

-D6-D7.
+D5-D6.
 Total Number of Poll Workers

-For questions D6 and D7, report the total number of poll workers used in your jurisdiction for the November 2018 general election.
-For question D6, report the total number of poll workers who worked Election Day voting.
-For question D7, report the total number of poll workers who worked inperson early voting.
+For questions D5 and D6, report the total number of poll workers used in your jurisdiction for the November 2020 general election.
+For question D5, report the total number of poll workers who worked Election Day voting.
+For question D6, report the total number of poll workers who worked inperson early voting (counting each poll worker only once, regardless of the number of shifts they worked).
 If a poll worker worked as a poll worker for Election Day voting and as a poll worker during early voting, the poll worker would be counted both under the category of Election Day poll worker and the category of early voting poll worker.

-D6.
-Election Day voting D7.
+D5.
+Election Day voting D6.
 Early voting

+a.
 TOTAL number of poll workers

-D6-D7 Comments: I.
+D5-D6 Comments:

-D8.
+D7.
 Age of Poll Workers

 If your jurisdiction has data on the ages of its poll workers (for example, from voter registration records, payroll records, or poll worker applications), report the total number of poll workers in each age category.
+In this question, each poll worker should only be counted once, regardless of the number of shifts they worked.

 Age of Poll Workers Total

-D8a.
+D7a.
 TOTAL number of poll workers

-D8b.
+D7b.
 Under 18 years old

-D8c.
-18 to 24
+D7c.
+18 to 25

-D8d.
+D7d.
 26 to 40

-D8e.
+D7e.
 41 to 60

-D8f.
+D7f.
 61 to 70

-D8g.
+D7g.
 71 years old and over

-D8 Comments:
+D7 Comments:

-D9.
+D8.
 Ease of Recruiting Poll Workers

-How difficult or easy was it for your jurisdiction to obtain a sufficient number of poll workers for the November 2018 general election?
-Please check one option.
+How difficult or easy was it for your jurisdiction to obtain a sufficient number of poll workers for the November 2020 general election?
+Please select one option.

-Very difficult
+- Very difficult

-Somewhat difficult
+- Somewhat difficult

-Neither difficult nor easy
+- Neither difficult nor easy

-Somewhat easy
+- Somewhat easy

-Very easy
+- Very easy

-Not enough information to answer
+- Not enough information to answer

-D9 Comments:
+D8 Comments: